Krishnashram: Un-earthing Umā-Maheshwar

-Once Krishnāshram had a dream in which the Lord Bhavānishankara guided him to the jungles of Gersappe in Shimōga.
-There he was shown an idol of Umā-Maheshwar hidden in the deep jungle.
-Krishnāshram guided his followers to the place as shown in his dream.
-At exactly the same location as in the dream, an exquisite sculpture of Umā-Maheshwar was unearthed.
+Krishnāshram had a dream in which the Lord Bhavānishankara guided him to the jungles of Gersappe in Shimōga.
+There, he was shown an idol of Umā-Maheshwar hidden in the deep jungle.
+Krishnāshram guided his followers to the place as shown in his dream, where a sculpture of Umā-Maheshwar was unearthed.

 This idol was installed near the shrine (samādhi) of Ādi Parijñānāshram Swamiji at the Bhandikeri Math (Ādi Matha) in Gokarn.

 Fire at Shirali

-One year during the pāliki utsav in the month of Kārtik at Shirali, the people ignored the festival.
-They did not light lamps nor offer flowers and ārtis to the Lord.
-They shunned and turned their backs onto Lord Bhavānishankara.
+One year, during the pāliki utsav in the month of Kārtik at Shirali, the people ignored the festival.
+They did not light lamps nor offer flowers or ārtis to the Lord.

-Krishnāshram wanted the people to believe that whatever they offer to the Lord was not theirs but belonged to the Lord in the first place.
-Furthermore, the good lives that people enjoyed were because of the grace of the Lord; selfishness and ignorance did not play any role in success.
-That night a devastating fire swept across Shirali that resulted in wanton destruction.
-Despite the people's efforts, the fire would not extinguish.
+Krishnāshram wanted the people to believe that whatever they offered to the Lord was not theirs but belonged to the Lord in the first place.
+That night, a devastating fire which could not be put out swept across Shirali.
 The people realized their folly and sought forgiveness at Krishnāshram's feet.
-As if by divine intervention, the fire was extinguished and further losses were prevented.
+As if by divine intervention, the fire was extinguished.